siyul-park/uniflow/docs/user_extension.md

 }
 ```

-Implement a function with the following specification.
-Use the first return value upon successful processing and the second in case of errors:
+Implement the function with the following signature.
+This function uses the first return value for normal processing and the second for error handling:

 ```go
 func (proc *process.Process, inPck *packet.Packet) (*packet.Packet, *packet.Packet)
 ```

-Here, convert the input packet into a packet containing `contents` and transmit it:
+Here, the input packet is converted to a packet containing the `contents` and sent out:

 ```go
 func (n *TextNode) action(proc *process.Process, inPck *packet.Packet) (*packet.Packet, *packet.Packet) {